basharast/RetroArch-ARM/README.md

 # About

-After long time of work I present to you this release of RetroArch for Windows (ARM) devices
+After long time of work I present to you this UWP release of RetroArch for Windows (ARM) devices

 With more than 70+ core